-joint planning and execution community - Those headquarters, commands, and agencies involved in the training, preparation, movement, deployment, employment, support, sustainment, redeployment, and demobilization of military forces assigned or committed to a joint operation.
-(JP 1-02, Source: JP 5-0)
+joint planning and execution community - Those headquarters, commands, and agencies involved in the training, preparation, mobilization, deployment, employment, support, sustainment, redeployment, and demobilization of military forces assigned or committed to a joint operation.
+Also called JPEC. .
+(Source: JP 5-0)

-Joint Strategic Planning System - One of the primary means by which the Chairman, in consultation with the other members of the JCS and the CCDRs carries out his statutory responsibilities to assist the President and Secretary in providing strategic direction to the Armed Forces.
-(JP 1-02, Source: JP 5-0)
+Joint Strategic Planning System -One of the primary means by which the CJCS, in consultation with the other members of the JCS and the CCDRs carries out the statutory responsibilities to assist the President and SecDef in providing strategic direction to the Armed Forces.
+(Source: JP 5-0)

 Levels of Planning - (1) Level 1 Planning Detail - Commander's Estimate; (2) Level 2 Planning Detail - Base Plan; (3) Level 3 Planning Detail - Concept Plan; (4) Level 4 Planning Detail - Operation Plan.
-(JP 5-0)
+(Source: JP 5-0)